apalache-mc/apalache/README.md

 $ bin/apalache-mc check --init=Init --next=Next --inv=Inv --length=10 myspec.tla
 ```

+The tool will report only the important messages.
+A detailed log can be found in `detailed.log`.

 In contrast to TLC, the tool assumes that all specification parameters are
 fixed right in the specification.
 We will add support for TLC models in
 the future.